MLB Rumors: Why Bryce Harper Isn’t Signing With The Yankees, Red Sox Or Cubs

 The free agent pursuit of Bryce Harper is different from most in baseball in several key ways.
-Harper, at 26, is younger than most star free agents, mostly because he got an early start to his career.
-It’s playing out in February, while most major free agent discussions have usually happened in November or December.
+At 26, Harper is younger than most star free agents, mostly because he got an early start to his career.
+It’s playing out in February, while most major free agent discussions have usually taken place in November or December.

-But another key difference in the Harper sweepstakes is the usual teams for free agent bidding wars aren’t involved.
+But another key difference in the Harper sweepstakes is that the usual teams for free agent bidding wars aren’t involved.
 The teams most often mentioned as Harper suitors are the Philadelphia Phillies, Los Angeles Dodgers, San Francisco Giants, Chicago White Sox, and San Diego Padres.
 Not mentioned are the teams that normally bid on major free agents, most notably the New York Yankees, New York Mets, Boston Red Sox, and Chicago Cubs.

 Why is this?
 There are a few reasons.